ITT23/assignment-03-activity-recognition-yellow/machine-learning-papers.md

 ## What are the credentials of the authors with regard to machine learning?
 Have they published research on machine learning (or using machine-learning techniques) previously?

+Both authors have published about machine learning.
+Some examples for Vassilis Kostakos are [3, 4].
+Mirco Musolesi also have papers about this topic published [5, 6].